 Liquidity risk is the risk that an investor may not be able to find a buyer within a reasonable time, and any resale may occur on adverse terms.
-Liquidity may be an important consideration if ECHMB's Bonds are bought with the intention of selling them before maturity.
-It is less important if investors intend to hold the Bond until maturity.
-The said ECHMB Bond will have the services of the ECCSR as Registrar, Transfer and Paying Agent.
+Liquidity may be an important consideration if ECHMB's instruments are bought with the intention of selling them before maturity.
+It is less important if investors intend to hold the instruments until maturity.
+The said ECHMB Corporate Paper will have the services of the ECCSR as Registrar, Transfer and Paying Agent.
 In that regard, the ECCSR may be able to provide details of investors within the group who are desirous of trading their securities.
-ECHMB cannot guarantee that the market for resale of the Bond will develop, and become sustainable with sufficient liquidity to allow Bondholders to sell their Bonds.
-Moreover, even if Bondholders were to be able to sell their Bonds, the returns may not be comparable to similar investments that have a developed market.
-Licensed Intermediaries have agreed with the ECSE to use their best efforts to facilitate secondary market transactions in ECHMB's Bonds, but the ECSE may discontinue this secondary market support.
+ECHMB cannot guarantee that the market for resale of the Corporate Paper will develop, and become sustainable with sufficient liquidity to allow investors to sell their Corporate Paper.
+Moreover, even if Corporate Paper holders were to be able to sell their Corporate Paper, the returns may not be comparable to similar investments that have a developed market.
+Licensed Intermediaries have agreed with the ECSE to use their best efforts to facilitate secondary market transactions in ECHMB's instruments, but the ECSE may discontinue this secondary market support.
 Consequently there is no guarantee of liquidity.

-ECHMB has from time to time facilitated the transfer/repurchase of certain of its Bond or portions of them.
-But ECHMB provides no assurances of its willingness or ability to repurchase Bonds upon request by an investor.
-Each Bond Issue has a role in the management of ECHMB's mortgage portfolio.
+ECHMB has from time to time facilitated the transfer/repurchase of certain of its instruments or portions of them.
+But ECHMB provides no assurances of its willingness or ability to repurchase Corporate Paper upon request by an investor.
+Each Instrument Issue has a role in the management of ECHMB's mortgage portfolio.
 Accordingly, ECHMB must carefully evaluate possible repurchases prior to maturity, and the impact it would have on portfolio management.
 In the event that a transfer through ECHMB is feasible, ECHMB would give due consideration to facilitate the process.